jhaslowh/UFO_Attack/README.md

 Commands for Level Editor (Must be in screen with one)
 - "saveFile [file].[x].[y]" : save current level to file.
 It will be added to the master level file and the (x,y) values sent will be its location on the level select map.
+- "save [file]" : save current level to file.
+This command will not add it to the master level file.
 - "editor open" : open level editor
 - "editor close" : close level editor
 - "scenery add tree" : add new tree to level